renaudwangler/ib-labs/msms030fr/lab6e2.md

 ## Task 2 - Create a Connection Filter (Anti-spam policy)
 In this task, you will modify the default connection filter to include an allowed IP address and a blocked IP address.
 Any messages originating from the allowed IP address will always be accepted, and any messages originating from the blocked IP address will always be blocked.
 1. You should still be logged into LON-CL1 as the **Administrator** with a password of **Pa55w.rd**.
 1. Your Edge browser should be open from the prior task, with tabs open for the **Microsoft 365** homepage, the **Microsoft 365 admin center**, and the **Mircosoft 365 Defender**.
-You should still be signed into Microsoft 365 as Holly Dickson.
+You should still be signed into Microsoft 365 as Dominique Skyetson.
 	If you closed the Defender tab after the prior task, then in the **Microsoft 365 Admin center**, under **Admin Centers** in the left-hand navigation pane, select **Security**.
 1. In the **Threat policies** tab, select **Anti-spam**.
 1. In the list of policies, select the **Connection filter policy (default)** filter.
 Once the policy details are displayed, select **Edit connection filter policy**.